 Social Psychology (3).
-Prereq: PSY 201 or 202.
+Prereq: PSY 203.

 The analysis of human behavior, thought, and interactions of individuals, the function of the presence of others.
 Course topics include: social influence, interpersonal interaction, interpersonal attraction, theories of social behavior, moral behavior, attitudes, prejudice, and aggression.
 (Fall only)